Ian Paolo M. Acosta

 The bill also provides the responsibility of the different hospitals, both public and private, the different agencies of government, the roles of the different local government units, and even the legislators in the provision of adequate reproductive health implements and appropriate funding to ensure their availability.
 However, one thing noticeably absent in the bill is a provision on free access or cheap reproductive health products and supplies.

-[1] made regarding this matter.
+The question on the desire of the individual, especially for married couples, to avail of these modern reproductive health methods can no longer be debated as evidenced by some studies[1] made regarding this matter.
 On the other hand, the question on its accessibility most especially to the poorest of the poor is placed into doubt.
 There is no clear provision which states that the State shall see to it that those belonging to the lower poverty line will be subsidized to allow them access to these modern methods.
 Thus, the question of who really benefits from the bill is again put into suspect.

-[2], population growth and socio-economic status are inversely proportional to each other.
+If we will look into some statistical data[2], population growth and socio-economic status are inversely proportional to each other.
 Thereby, those who cannot afford to gain access to these modern reproductive health methods are those who have no capacity to secure it for themselves.
 This, therefore, limits their opportunity which again results to limited choice.
 One might say that those who belong to the lower socio-economic classes are those who would rather see to it that they have adequate basic necessities rather than avail of such modern technologies with the presence of a cheaper alternative, natural reproductive health methods.

 Thus, once again, we go back to the question, who really benefits from the bill?
 Is it the poor sector of our society or those who are manufacturers of these modern reproductive health technologies?
 Even if it is clear that information and adequate education will be afforded to the general populace as it is to be provided by law, access to these other methods are limiting.
 Thus, it shall bring us to the next question; will the passage of the bill really contribute to the growth and development of our society?
 Or will it further exacerbate our current “population crisis”?
 As long as access to these modern technologies is clearly appropriated to the whole of society, with consideration to the capability of the individual families, then this bill is insufficient in its form and its over-all substance.
 Knowing the underlying precepts, most especially the hidden intentions of those who are proponents of the bill is significant to our analysis.
 Unless it becomes clear that provisions with regards to access to these new methodologies will be provided, then the question to its ethical viability will remain in doubt.